3 Garage Door Repair Myths Busted

 The strongest, commonly available garage doors are made with heavy-duty, 24-gauge steel.
 Wooden doors are also very strong, followed by wood composite, aluminum and fiberglass doors.
 Insulated doors are stronger than non-insulated doors and you may be able to buy an insulation kit for your existing door if it’s uninsulated.

 These are just a few of the questions you might have about your garage door.
-Don’t forget, if you have any others, we love answering them, so just give us a call and ask!
+Don’t forget, if you have any others, we love answering them, so just give us a call and ask, or fill out our online form and someone will be in touch!

 3 Answers to the Most Common Garage Door Questions